 There are parts of New Hampshire where there’s a high level of diversity — where people of all walks of life come together.
 We decided to shine a light on those places today.

 Using a standard measure of diversity, we ranked all 13 cities in New Hampshire from most to least diverse.
-Here’s a look at the top ten:

-Nashua took the number one over all spot for diversity in New Hampshire.
+So what city is the most diverse in New Hampshire?
+According to the most Census data, Nashua took the number one over all spot for diversity in New Hampshire.

 Read on below to see how we crunched the numbers and how your town ranked.
 To see where New Hampshire ranked as a state, we have a ranking of the most diverse states in Ameria.

 And if you already knew these places were diverse, check out:

 How we determined the most diverse cities in New Hampshire for 2019

 We still believe in the accuracy of data — especially from the census.
 So that’s where we went to get the breakdown of race across New Hampshire.